-The DeLucia Awards and DeLucia Prize, created in 2004 with a renewed focus earlier this year, are named for Mockingbird founder Craig DeLucia and acknowledge outstanding contributions of a creative nature.
-Winners have demonstrated a passion for music through the use of unconventional genres, methods, instruments, environments, and/or other aspects of music education; and have accomplished something which effectively developed musical abilities, made efficient use of available resources, could be replicated in other settings, and might inspire others to seek, provide, and/or support music education.
+The DeLucia Awards and DeLucia Prize, created in 2004 with a revised focus earlier this year, are named for Mockingbird founder Craig DeLucia and acknowledge outstanding contributions of a creative nature.
+The Foundation announces these awards both to celebrate the accomplishments of the winners, and in hope that the awards might inspire others to seek, provide, and support music education, particularly bold and ambitious efforts in the face of uphill hurdles.

 The Foundation board is extremely grateful to the volunteers who lent their time, interest, and expertise to serve as the committee reviewing nominees and selecting this year’s winners: